Babisas Award

 The Babisas Award is given by the Bangladesh Entertainment Journalist Association (Bangladesh Binodon Shangbadik Somiti; BABISAS) every year for best performances in media.
 BABISAS is an organization for progressive entertainment journalists.

 The Bangladesh Entertainment Journalist Association was formally created on 30 December 2000 on the initiative and effort of journalists.
-After two years it was registered with Directorate of Social Service, affiliated with Ministry of People's Republic of Bangladesh Government, Dhaka, registration no. Dha – 07147.
+After two years, it was registered with the Directorate of Social Service, affiliated with Ministry of People's Republic of Bangladesh Government, Dhaka, registration no. Dha – 07147.

 History

 The award has been given since 2004.
 Babisas is mainly a voluntary welfare organization.
-Giving active support in preserving rights of members carrying out professional responsibility and giving moral and logistic support to the members who came to harm while carrying out their responsibilities, creating fund for various welfare of journalists, introduction of awards for special contribution of journalists.
+Giving active support in preserving the rights of members carrying out professional responsibility and giving moral and logistic support to the members who came to harm while carrying out their responsibilities, creating fund for various welfare of journalists, and introducing awards for special contributions of journalists.

 Babisas wants to improve entertainment journalists' skills, experience, and enrichment.
 They also support the growth of traditional culture on a national level.